Jewish Quarter, Česko - Things to Do in Jewish Quarter

 Top Things to Do in Jewish Quarter

-Visit the Old Jewish Cemetery
+Visit the Old Jewish Cemetery and Pinkas Synagogue

-Learn at the Jewish Museum
+Explore the Spanish Synagogue and Jewish Museum

 Getting There